Price Qty

 Better bright detail

-With its Dynamic Black™ technology and proprietary deep dark sealing coating optical engine, BenQ lamp projectors are able to create a very wide dynamic range.
-Regardless of whether the original scene is very bright or dark, viewers will be able to see the original video more clearly.
+With its Dynamic Black technology and proprietary deep dark sealing coating optical engine, BenQ lamp projectors can create an exceptionally wide dynamic range.
+Regardless of whether the original scene is very bright or very dark, viewers can see the original content more clearly.
+Especially noteworthy is BenQ's Solid State Illumination (SSI) technology, which boasts a 20% higher contrast compared to other SSI technologies, responding faster to changes in image brightness.

-BenQ Envisages More Details for You
+BenQ Envisions More Details for You

 Was this article helpful?